aklivity/zilla/README.md

 Hello, world
 ```

 Check out the [docs] and [examples] to learn how to configure Zilla.
-Ask questions in the [slack-community].
+Ask questions in the [Slack community].

 ## Roadmap